Kademi/milton-cloud/README.md

 get the initial data setup.
 If you'd really like to skip maven and go direct to tomcat let me know.

+A more completed getting started guide is on the site: http://cloud.milton.io/server/index.html

 Prerequisites
  - java 7 JDK (yes, must be version 7!)
  - maven 3